← Back to Blog

 Introducing my research blog.

-These notes are written for other researchers, though I hope they remain accessible to anyone curious about why machine learning systems behave the way they do.
-If something here is useful, wrong, or incomplete, I would be glad to hear about it.
-Progress on these questions is not an individual undertaking; the field moves forward when its working drafts are shared, not only its finished ones.
+These notes are written for other researchers interested in TCS and large-scale systems, though I hope they remain accessible to anyone curious about theoretical learning and why machine learning systems behave the way they do.
+If something here is useful (or wrong), I would be glad to hear about it.
+Progress on these questions is not an individual undertaking; we all stand on the shoulders of giants.

 Thanks for reading.